Highlights from the Ratings and Financial Report for Advanced Micro Devices Inc. (AMD)

 AMD’s Market Performance

-AMD stocks went down by -5.51% for the week, with a monthly jump of 7.22% and a quarterly performance of 4.55%, while its annual performance rate touched 56.39%.
-The volatility ratio for the week stands at 2.79% while the volatility levels for the past 30 days are set at 3.05% for Advanced Micro Devices Inc..
-The simple moving average for the period of the last 20 days is -3.07% for AMD stocks with a simple moving average of 1.40% for the last 200 days.
+AMD stocks went up by 7.29% for the week, with a monthly jump of 9.94% and a quarterly performance of 11.35%, while its annual performance rate touched 54.69%.
+The volatility ratio for the week stands at 2.91% while the volatility levels for the past 30 days are set at 3.05% for Advanced Micro Devices Inc..
+The simple moving average for the period of the last 20 days is 2.78% for AMD stocks with a simple moving average of 8.64% for the last 200 days.

 Analysts’ Opinion of AMD